-Workforce Development and Continuing Education is audited annually by the South Carolina Technical College System with consistent "Excellent" results.
-WDCE is accountable to Labor, Licensing and Regulation Boards and other compliance agencies and must maintain compliance to all requirements and regulations to continue providing instruction for respective certifications:
+Workforce Development (WD) is audited annually by the South Carolina Technical College System with consistent "Excellent" results.
+WD is accountable to Labor, Licensing and Regulation Boards and other compliance agencies and must maintain compliance to all requirements and regulations to continue providing instruction for respective certifications:

 The Campus Security Act of 1990 requires colleges and universities to disclose to current and prospective students certain statistical data about the on and off-campus occurrence of certain criminal offenses.
-Chart 7.6-2 provides figures for the major categories that are reported to the federal government.
-Data for 2011 will be filed in October 2012.
+Chart 7.6-2 provides data for the major categories that are reported to the federal government.
+Data for 2012 will be filed in October 2013.
 In addition, the College has partnered with a local university and provides campus security at the Conway, Grand Strand, and Georgetown Campuses.